t-martin/qmulti/README.md

 	q)func[100;50]
 	120 100

-note that your code must respect the usual q rules about multi-line functions: each line after the first must be indented also note that when pasting into putty, a leading tab will be ignored which could case indentation errors. use spaces instead of tabs
+Note that your code must respect the usual q rules about multi-line functions: each line after the first must be indented.

+Also note that when pasting into putty, a leading tab will be ignored which could case indentation errors.
+Use spaces instead of tabs.

-## integration with qremote
+## Integration with qremote
-qmulti will work witih qremote (https://github.com/t-martin/qremote), provivided that qremote can find qmulti.q when it is run.
+qmulti will work witih qremote (https://github.com/t-martin/qremote), provided that qremote can find qmulti.q when it is run.

-qmulti.q should be stored in QHOME, QMULTI_HOME or QREMOTE_HOME in order to work with qremote
+qmulti.q should be stored in QHOME, QMULTI_HOME or QREMOTE_HOME in order to work with qremote.